paulpr0/pauth/README.md

     - write better and more tests

 ## Why?
-This project exists becuase I frequently need to create something to handle users and authenticate them for toy systems I create.
+This project exists because I frequently need to create something to handle users and authenticate them for toy systems I create.
 In the past these have always been ad-hoc, and the user authentication has been tied to other attributes relevant to the user of that particular system.
 Handling the different interactions a user has with authentication is fairly standard, and boring to re-implement, so the aim is to implement it once here in a sensible way so that all my future pet rust projects *(and maybe yours too)* can get on with solving more interesting problems